tsduck/tsduck/src/doc/building.md

 | Clang    | Linux, macOS | 5.0                     |
 | MSVC     | Windows      | Visual Studio 2017 15.8 |

-The minimum version of each compiler is driven by a correct implementation of C++17.
+The required minimum version of each compiler depends on a correct implementation of C++17.
+Previous versions of each compiler have no or buggy C++17 support.

 # Unix systems (Linux, macOS, BSD) {#unixbuild}